vectordotdev/vector/docs/DEPRECATIONS.md

 ## To be deprecated

-- v0.37.0 strict_env_vars Add deprecation warning for missing environment variable interpolation.

 ## To be migrated

+- v0.37.0 strict_env_vars Change the default for missing environment variable interpolation from warning to erroring.

 ## To be removed